radareorg/radare2-book/first_steps/getting_radare.md

 ### Helper Scripts

-Take a look at the `sys/*` scripts, those are used to automate stuff related to syncing, building and installing r2 and its bindings.
+Take a look at the scripts in `sys/`, they are used to automate stuff related to syncing, building and installing r2 and its bindings.

 The most important one is `sys/install.sh`.
 It will pull, clean, build and symstall r2 system wide.

 Symstalling is the process of installing all the programs, libraries, documentation and data files using symlinks instead of copying the files.

-By default it will be installed in /usr, but you can define a new prefix as argument.
+By default it will be installed in `/usr/local`, but you can specify a different prefix using the argument `--prefix`.

 This is useful for developers, because it permits them to just run 'make' and try changes without having to run make install again.